mysweet/cockroachdb_docs_cn/design_cn.md

 can also avoid the stasis period by promising not to serve any further reads until the next lease goes into effect.

-## Colocation with Raft leadership
+## 与 Raft 领导地位共存

-The range lease is completely separate from Raft leadership, and so without further efforts, Raft leadership and the Range lease might not be held by the same Replica.
+The 域租约 is completely separate from Raft leadership, and so without further efforts, Raft leadership and the 域 lease might not be held by the same Replica.
 Since it's expensive to not have these two roles colocated (the lease holder has to forward each proposal to the leader, adding costly RPC round-trips), each lease renewal or transfer also attempts to colocate them.
 In practice, that means that the mismatch is rare and self-corrects quickly.

-## Command Execution Flow
+## 命令执行流

 This subsection describes how a lease holder replica processes a read/write command in more details.
-Each command specifies (1) a key (or a range of keys) that the command accesses and (2) the ID of a range which the key(s) belongs to.
-When receiving a command, a node looks up a range by the specified Range ID and checks if the range is still responsible for the supplied keys.
-If any of the keys do not belong to the range, the node returns an error so that the client will retry and send a request to a correct range.
+Each command specifies (1) a key (or a 域 of keys) that the command accesses and (2) the ID of a 域 which the key(s) belongs to.
+When receiving a command, a node looks up a 域 by the specified 域 ID and checks if the 域 is still responsible for the supplied keys.
+If any of the keys do not belong to the 域, the node returns an error so that the client will retry and send a request to a correct 域.

-When all the keys belong to the range, the node attempts to process the command.
+When all the keys belong to the 域, the node attempts to process the command.
 If the command is an inconsistent read-only command, it is processed immediately.
 If the command is a consistent read or a write, the command is executed when both of the following conditions hold:

-- The range replica has a range lease.
+- The 域 replica has a 域 lease.
 - There are no other running commands whose keys overlap with the submitted command and cause read/write conflict.